denimJesus/untitled-pygame-shooter/README.md

 ```

 ## Image Generator
-In the directory `./image_generator` is a simple Python file **imagegen.py** to generate a custom image for the player sprite, and demonstrate one idea on how to implement sprite animations.
+In the directory `./image_generator` is a file **imagegen.py** to generate a custom image for the player sprite, and demonstrate one idea on how to implement sprite animations.
 It blits images from files in the subdirectories `heads` and `legs` on an image in subdirectory `bodies`, and saves the resulting image.

-##### Usage
+#### Usage
 If **imagegen.py** is run by itself, a window opens, where you can preview the sprite.
 Parts can be changed with the keys Q/E (for heads), A/D (for bodies) and Z/C (for legs).
 ENTER saves the current selection as a .png file, which will be imported by the game as a player image.
 ESC quits without saving.

 The parts' names are shown under the sprite (with the first letter capitalized).
 These are taken from the filenames in `heads` and `bodies`, and in the case of `legs`, the subdirectory names, as legs support multiple pictures for multiple frames of animation.